ComfyCon-AU/april_2024/content/english/previous_events/2022_11/the-iso-on-the-cake--insights-into-getting-27001-certification.md

 ---
-title: The ISO on the cake: insights into getting 27001 certification
+title: 'The ISO on the cake: insights into getting 27001 certification'
 meta_title: ""
 description: ComfyCon AU 2022 Summer
 date: 20/11/2022